juanpc2018/from-775-2008/README.md

 [i7-930](https://www.cpu-monkey.com/en/compare_cpu-intel_core_i7_930-vs-intel_core_2_quad_q9650) has same clock 3GHz as Q9650 </br>
 small improvement of +9% in Single-core, but has New AES instructions required by some software like Avid Composer 8.4 (2015) </br>
 Windows8 required SSE2/NX/PAE in [(2014)](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-8.1-and-8/dn482072(v=win.10)?redirectedfrom=MSDN) </br>
-Windows8.1 required True [MPS 1.4](https://en.wikipedia.org/wiki/MultiProcessor_Specification) for some PCI cards / drivers, like Lynx AES16, X58 boards did Not work. </br>
+Windows8.1 required True [MPS 1.4](https://en.wikipedia.org/wiki/MultiProcessor_Specification) for some PCI cards / drivers, like Lynx AES16, some X58 boards did Not work. </br>

 Multi-core: i7-930 has a New technology: </br>
 HyperThreading, an improvement around ~25% in most CPU's, this case 27%. </br>